nowitsanurag/nowitsanurag/README.md

 Welcome!
 I'm **Anurag Tripathi**, currently spearheading technology initiatives as the CTO at [Com Olho](https://comolho.com), a pioneering startup in the bug bounty arena.

-With over two years in the tech industry, I bring a blend of technical acumen and strategic foresight.
+With over three years in the tech industry, I bring a blend of technical acumen and strategic foresight.
 My background spans software development and product management, specializing in Python, Django, and Flask.
 I leverage machine learning and natural language processing to innovate and enhance product offerings, ensuring robust web application performance and user-centric solutions.

 As a proactive communicator, I excel in aligning cross-functional teams and bridging the gap between technical and non-technical stakeholders, driving the collective towards common goals and successful product outcomes.